 You should pack clothing for warm weather.
 Loose-fitting cotton and linen clothing is ideal.
 Uganda is hot.

-It’s also a good idea to pack a rain jacket if you’ll be visiting during the rainy season.
-Even though the weather is warm, it’s you should bring a jacket or sweatshirt.
-You may need it if you travel to the mountains, where it gets cool.
+It’s also a good idea to pack a rain jacket.
+During the rainy season, it rains almost every day for an hour or so.
+You should bring a light jacket or sweatshirt.
+You may need it if you travel to the mountains.
 It can also get cool in the evenings.

 You should also pack all of the electronic devices that you will need during your stay including a laptop, phone, camera, and accessories.
-Electronics are expensive in Uganda because they are imported and highly taxed.
+Electronics are expensive in Uganda because import taxes are high.
 There are also lots of counterfeits.
-It’s best to bring a good phone, laptop, and camera with you.

 You should also pack a good first aid kit.
 This will allow you to care for your own minor injuries such as cuts and burns.
-Be sure to include burn cream and antibacterial ointment in your first aid kit.
-Also, bring some anti-diarrheal medication.
+Be sure to include burn cream so you’re prepared if you get burned on the exhaust of a boda boda.
+You should also bring antibacterial ointment to treat small cuts Also, bring some anti-diarrheal medication.
 Traveler’s diarrhea is common.
 It’s best to be prepared.

 Transportation: Getting Around Uganda

-Uganda’s transportation infrastructure is pretty basic.
-Traffic can get crazy.
+Getting around Uganda is possibly the worst part of living here.
+The traffic is pretty crazy.
 During rush hour, it can take a couple of hours to cross the city in a taxi.
 The roads are also full of potholes.
 Many smaller roads are unpaved.
+It can get dusty.
+Particularly during the dry season.

-Around cities, the main modes of transport are boda bodas and taxis.
-On longer journeys between cities, there are busses.
+The main modes of transport are boda bodas (motorcycle taxis) and taxis (shared minibuses).
+On longer journeys between cities, there are large busses.
+Uber is also available.
+There are also regular taxi cabs.

 Boda Boda (Motorcycle Taxi)

 Boda bodas are motorcycle taxis.
-Bodas are the best way to get around Kampala.
+They are the most common mode of transport in Kampala.
 They are everywhere.
 It is estimated that there are over 300,000 bodas operating in Kampala.
-Wherever you are, you can flag one down within a couple of minutes.
+Wherever you are, you can flag one down within a minute.

 There are a few ways to call a boda boda.
-The easiest option is to simply flag one down on the street or go to a boda stand where drivers wait for customers.
+The easiest option is to simply flag one down on the street or go to a boda station where drivers wait for customers.
 Pretty much anyone riding a motorcycle is a boda driver.
 You can just waive at them and they’ll stop if they don’t already have a passenger.
-If you simply stand on the side of the road, chances are a boda driver will pull up next to you within a matter of seconds.
-Tell the driver where you want to go and they’ll take you.
+If you simply stand on the side of the road, chances are a boda driver will pull up next to you within a matter of seconds to offer you a ride.

 You can also call a boda boda driver through the SafeBoda app.
 This app works just like Uber.
 You input your destination and pickup location and the driver comes to you.
 You can identify the driver with an ID number that is printed on their helmet.
 SafeBoda drivers wear orange helmets and vests.

 The app doesn’t tell you the exact price for the ride.
 Instead, it gives you a price range.
-For example, the app might tell you that the ride will cost 4000-6000 Ugandan shillings.
 When you arrive, the app will tell you the exact price.
 You can pay through your phone with mobile money or you can pay the driver in cash when you arrive at your destination.

 Another option is to call your favorite boda boda guy.
 If you meet a boda driver that you like, ask for his number.
 Call him up when you need a ride.
 If he’s nearby, he’ll come to pick you up.
 If he’s not available or if he’s far away, you’ll have to find a different driver.